I haven’t properly built anything with my hands in a while, so it’s time.

 The pieces are just bolted together, and mostly hollow to allow mounting of the electronics.

-For the controller, I have a surplus prototype lighting controller of dubious origin, and wrote some some firmware to handle fading and mixing the two LED channels.
+For the controller, I have a surplus prototype lighting controller of dubious origin, and wrote some firmware to handle fading and mixing the two LED channels.
 The 24V power supply comes from AliExpress.

 Similarly, for the knobs, I went for an easy and quick solution using 3D printing for the ends to retain a little bit of the brass tube onto the potentiometers.
 The left knob controls the light intensity, and the right knob controls the light’s colour temperature.
 This lamp can fade in between a really cool white and a really warm light.